Frequently Asked Questions

 What affordable housing is planned for Monitor Point?

-A minimum of 25% of the new homes built at Monitor Point will be permanently affordable through the City of New York's Mandatory Inclusionary Housing (MIH) provisions.
-This is a higher percentage of affordability than what's currently required under existing zoning.
+40% of the new homes built at Monitor Point will be permanently affordable.
+This far exceeds what is required under Mandatory Inclusionary Housing provisions and current zoning regulations.
+Additionally, this is a significantly higher percentage of affordability than what's currently required under existing zoning.
 Our affordable housing partner will ensure these units serve a range of income levels and family sizes, with a focus on serving the needs of existing community members.

 What economic opportunities will Monitor Point create for the community?